Emiluren/tsbk03-advanced-graphics/project/report.md

 The generated leaf texture causes a lot of aliasing artifacts which could probably have been avoided with some more knowledge of the shader code.
 However they were already pointlessly expensive to generate in the fragment shader since they were always identical for all leaves.
 It would have been a better idea to bake it once when the program starts or to just put it in a file like a normal texture.

 ## References
-- "Vorocracks" (https://www.shadertoy.com/view/lsVyRy), the basic idea we used for our bark texture.
+1. "Vorocracks" (https://www.shadertoy.com/view/lsVyRy), the basic idea we used for our bark texture.

-- "Voronoi edges" (http://www.iquilezles.org/www/articles/voronoilines/voronoilines.htm), explains how to get good edges using worley noise.
+2. "Voronoi edges" (http://www.iquilezles.org/www/articles/voronoilines/voronoilines.htm), explains how to get good edges using worley noise.

-- "Leaf reduced" (https://www.shadertoy.com/view/MslfWn), we used this shader for our leaves.
+3. "Leaf reduced" (https://www.shadertoy.com/view/MslfWn), we used this shader for our leaves.

-- "Procedural Textures in GLSL" (Stefan Gustavsson, OpenGL Insights), explains how to use perlin and worley noise in shaders.
+4. "Procedural Textures in GLSL" (Stefan Gustavsson, OpenGL Insights), explains how to use perlin and worley noise in shaders.

+5. "THE NUMBER OF SPECIES OF INSECT ASSOCIATED WITH VARIOUS TREES" (T. R. E. Southwood, Department of Zoology, Imperial College, London).